paigeweber13/fine-hardware-visualization/docs/development-tips.md

   contrast, `fhv_perfmon.c/hpp` has a class with the title `fhv_perfmon`, so all functions are in the namespace `fhv_perfmon`.
 Ideally, this should be a class `perfmon` within the namespace `fhv`.
+  - also, `performance_monitor_defines` should be inside its own namespace which is inside the fhv namespace.
+I would suggest using `fhv::defines`.
+  - also, `likwid_defines` should have some namespacing like above.
+Consider `likwid::defines`.
 - load/store arrows are un-colored for the broadwellEP architecture.
 This is a relatively easy fix.
   - For the Skylake architecture, memory data is reported as "Memory *load*